-Our very first Guest Blogger is more of a Ghost Blogger who wishes to remain anonymous!
-We are extremely grateful to them for a useful refresher on the day to day management and observations of horse health generally, but more specifically in this article, the part that a horse’s vital signs play in this.
-I said on our Facebook Page this week, I am often surprised by how many Grooms (and Employers for that matter) don’t actually know what a horses “normal” temperature, pulse and respiration rates are.
-In fact, I used to have a client who would ask every experienced Groom at a job interview, and if they didn’t know she would show them the door (and a book!).
+I am often surprised by how many Grooms (and Employers for that matter) don’t actually know what a horses “normal” temperature, pulse and respiration rates are.
+In fact, I used to know an employer who would ask every experienced Groom at a job interview, and if they didn’t know she would show them the door (and a book!).
 It seems a bit harsh, but they all learned pretty quickly!

 According to one of our friendly super grooms “If you want to control viruses then you need to be able to spot subclinical infection.
 I’ve turned up at yards where there was not even a thermometer.”
 A useful comment, but of course viruses is just one aspect – there is injury, colic, tying up, laminitis and a whole host of other conditions Grooms find themselves looking out for not covered in detail here.

 Finally, before I hand over, don’t forget to always be health and safety conscious, properly attired and appropriately insured for these checks at all times folks!
 It goes without saying that we need to take good care of ourselves as well as our horses at all times!